Categories

 SUMMARY: RUNNING TIME: 2 Hrs., 10 Min.

 Released by Warner Bros. in 2000, director Wolfgang Petersen’s film adapts Sebastian Junger’s same-named 1997 novel.
-Both Junger’s ‘creative non-fiction’ novel and its cinematic version, to varying degrees, present speculative accounts as to the disappearance of the Andrea Gail, a Massachusetts swordfishing boat, in late October 1991, amidst Hurricane Grace.
+Both Junger’s ‘creative non-fiction’ novel and its cinematic counterpart, to varying degrees, present speculative accounts explaining the disappearance of the Andrea Gail, a Massachusetts swordfishing boat, in late October 1991, amidst Hurricane Grace.

-In October 1991, Bob Brown’s (Ironside) rival fishing boats, Hannah Boden and Andrea Gail, return from their long-line swordfish expeditions to port at Gloucester, Massachusetts, at the close of the season.
-While Boden’s captain, Linda Greenlaw (Mastrantonio), suffers a crew fatality, Brown is still pleased with her ship’s impressive haul.
-Brown, however, chastises the Gail’s captain, Billy Tyne (Clooney), for his own insufficient catch, accusing an indignant Tyne of losing his once-reliable touch.
-Tyne’s weary crew (Wahlberg; Reilly, Payne; & Hawkes), meanwhile, reunite with their loved ones for the next few days.
+In October 1991, Bob Brown’s (Ironside) rival fishing boats, Hannah Boden and Andrea Gail, return from long-line swordfish expeditions to port at Gloucester, Massachusetts, at the season’s close.
+Despite Boden’s captain, Linda Greenlaw (Mastrantonio), suffering a crew fatality, Brown is still pleased with her ship’s catch.
+Brown, however, chastises the Gail’s captain, Billy Tyne (Clooney), for his own insufficient haul, accusing an indignant Tyne of losing his once-reliable touch.
+Tyne’s weary yet loyal crew (Wahlberg; Reilly, Payne; & Hawkes), meanwhile, reunite with their loved ones for the next few days.

-Apart from Murph and Sully’s ongoing friction, the Gail’s usual voyage to the Grand Banks of Newfoundland proves uneventful, especially with a disappointingly scarce catch.
-Opting to push further along the Gulf Stream to The Flemish Cap, Tyne is initially unaware that two storm fronts have converged with the subtropical Category 2 Hurricane Grace rapidly moving up the U.S. Eastern Seaboard.
-A Massachusetts TV meteorologist (McDonald) realizes in horror what catastrophic weather conditions will imminently commence between Canada and New England.
+Apart from Murph and Sully’s mutual friction, the Gail’s usual voyage to the Grand Banks of Newfoundland proves uneventful.
+Opting to push further along the Gulf Stream to The Flemish Cap, Tyne is unaware that two storm fronts have converged with the subtropical Category 2 Hurricane Grace rapidly moving up the U.S. Eastern Seaboard.
+A Massachusetts TV meteorologist (McDonald) realizes in horror what catastrophic weather conditions will now commence between Canada and New England.

-Finding a treasure trove of swordfish (and one shark attack), the Gail crew’s joy ends with a malfunctioning ice system.
-Risking a hasty dash back towards Gloucester’s port to save their catch for market sales, the Gail is caught up in the storm.
-Greenlaw desperately tries warning a distracted Tyne of his vessel’s predicament.
+Finding a treasure trove of swordfish (and a shark attack), the Gail crew’s joy is sabotaged by a malfunctioning ice system.
+Risking a hasty dash back towards Gloucester to save their catch for market sales, the Gail is caught up in the storm.
+Via radio, Greenlaw tries warning a distracted Tyne of his vessel’s predicament.
 The Gail soon loses its radio antenna – and with it, all communications.
-Ongoing damage to the ship leaves a constantly drenched Tyne and Bobby trying to keep the overwhelmed Gail from capsizing.
+Inside the ship’s damaged bridge, Tyne and Bobby improvise trying to keep the overwhelmed Gail from capsizing.

 Elsewhere, an isolated three-person crew (Gunton; Allen; & Jones) aboard a sailboat bound for Bermuda are among the storm’s prisoners necessitating rescue.
-Upon saving the sailboat’s crew, an Air National Guard helicopter is subsequently lost at sea next searching for the Gail.
-A U.S. Coast Guard rescue vessel is the surviving flight crew’s sole hope to escape the raging Atlantic Ocean.
+An Air National Guard helicopter later risks also being lost at sea searching for the Gail.
+A U.S. Coast Guard rescue vessel may be the flight crew’s sole hope to escape the raging Atlantic Ocean.
 At Gloucester, the Gail’s family members anxiously await news at a dockside pub, as the ship’s location is now unknown.

-Tyne’s heroic steering buys his crew further time.
-Yet, the oceanic onslaught shifts in the same direction as their improvised retreat.
-SPOILER ALERT: As the ship floods, the Gail’s crewmembers ominously sense there is no further chance for escape.
-The poignant epilogue includes Greenlaw offering solemnly heartfelt words at the crew’s joint memorial service.
-Greenlaw later contemplates friendly rival Tyne’s insights from an earlier scene, as she departs on her next expedition.
+Despite Tyne’s heroic steering, the oceanic onslaught shifts in the same direction as their desperate retreat.
+SPOILER ALERT: In the epilogue, Greenlaw contemplates friendly rival Tyne’s insights from an earlier interaction they had, as she departs on her next expedition.

 Primary Cast: